-While plenty of young adults will end up in Cancun, and high school seniors gravitate to party spots like Panama City, Florida, or to a Lake Havasu, Arizona, houseboat, more and more of these groups are looking at cruise vacations for the nonstop fun and value they provide.
-Parents traveling with their kids are doing the same thing, but it's made easier and more enjoyable now that most major cruise lines have ramped up and expanded their children's and teen's facilities.
+While plenty of young adults will end up in Cancun, and high-school seniors gravitate to party spots like Panama City, Florida, or to a Lake Havasu, Arizona, houseboat, more and more of these groups are looking at cruise vacations for the nonstop fun and value they provide.
+Parents traveling with their kids are doing the same thing, and apparently in droves; about 1.5 million children cruise with their families each year, many of those during spring break.

-When we thought about it, we realized that it might be a good idea to look into the policies, pleasures and pitfalls of cruising during spring break.
-There are age restrictions for certain activities, and let's face it, certain cruise lines and certain ships are just better at handling the abundance of children and occasionally rowdy teens and young adults during this travel period.
+So if you're planning a spring break cruise, it's a good idea to look into the policies, pros and cons of cruising during this somewhat crazy time.
+There are age restrictions for certain activities, and let's face it -- certain cruise lines and certain ships are just better at handling the abundance of children and occasionally rowdy teens and young adults during this travel period.

-Starting with policies, we learned that most cruise lines have rigid rules governing the age eligibility for sailing without a chaperone, for drinking alcohol and for gambling onboard.
-And, most ships' staffs are cracking down and making sure those policies are enforced.
+Most cruise lines have rigid rules governing the age eligibility for sailing without a chaperone, for drinking alcohol and for gambling onboard.
+And most ships' staffs are cracking down and making sure those policies are enforced.

 Alcohol: Cruise Critic has a definitive breakdown, cruise line by cruise line, of alcohol consumption policies.
 Look through it carefully, and resolve to follow the rules.

 Chaperones Required: Most cruise lines require that passengers be at least 21 years old to travel without a chaperone.
-But a couple, including Disney Cruise Line and Oceania, allow those 18 and older to travel alone.
+But a few lines, including Disney Cruise Line and Oceania, allow those 18 and older to travel alone.
 What defines being chaperoned, however, differs among them.
 Carnival Cruise Lines requires that unmarried passengers younger than 21 each have another passenger at least 25 years old booked in the same cabin.
-Other lines, including NCL, Princess, Celebrity, Royal Caribbean and Holland America, lower the age of that in-cabin chaperone to 21 -- but specifics vary even then.
-NCL allows that chaperone to stay in an adjacent cabin, and Holland America only requires one chaperone for every five passengers under 21.
-Some, but not all, make exceptions for married couples younger than 21.
-Cruise lines are more flexible when it comes to young adults younger than 21 who are traveling with parents.
+Other lines -- including Norwegian, Princess, Celebrity, Royal Caribbean and Holland America -- lower the age of that in-cabin chaperone to 21 -- but specifics vary even then.
+Norwegian allows that chaperone to stay in an adjacent cabin, and Holland America only requires one chaperone for every five passengers under 21.
+Most lines make exceptions for married couples younger than 21.
+Cruise lines are more flexible when it comes to young adults under age 21 who are traveling with parents.
 Most allow them to be in separate cabins if a parent is in an adjoining or adjacent stateroom, and Carnival will even allow those 18 and older to bunk anywhere on the same deck.

-These rules are often hard to find, usually listed under "FAQ's" on the line's Web site (in tiny print at the bottom) or, in Royal Caribbean's case, under "Life Onboard.'
-They aren't kidding about following the rules, either.
-Carnival's Web site, for example, states that they will carefully check your documentation before they allow you to board, and if you don't follow the rules, you will be left behind with "a 100 percent cancellation penalty.
-NO exceptions will be made at embarkation."
+These rules are often hard to find, usually listed under "FAQ's" on the line's website (in tiny print at the bottom) or in Royal Caribbean's case, under "Onboard Policies.”
+They aren't kidding about following the rules, either; staff will carefully check your documentation before they allow you to board, and if you don't follow the rules, you will be left behind.

-Gambling: Most cruise lines, including Carnival, Holland America, NCL, Celebrity, and Royal Caribbean, allow gaming at the age of 18; Princess requires guests to be 21.
+Gambling: Most cruise lines -- including Carnival, Holland America, Norwegian, Celebrity and Royal Caribbean -- allow gaming at the age of 18; Princess requires guests to be 21.
+There are no casinos onboard any of Disney's ships.
 Be aware that if you are traveling to Alaska, many ports there require you to be 21 to gamble -- even ships with an 18-and-older policy will enforce this.
-You need to carefully review your ship's policies; if you are under age and win a jackpot, you won't be paid.
+You need to carefully review your ship's policies; if you are underage and win a jackpot, you won't be paid.

-The pleasures of cruising as a family are many, and cruise lines have come to recognize that, as well.
-Most of the major big-ship lines have been working hard at adding more space and programs for kids of all ages, but the big push for the past several years has been to accommodate teens.
-Whereas most ships have always had some programs for children through age 12 or so, the teen group had been, until then, largely overlooked.
-With the development of parent-free zones and clubs that serve "mocktails" -- places where teenagers can forget that they are actually traveling with (eww) their parents -- the cruise lines have been able win over this most finicky age group.
+The pleasures of cruising as a family are many, a fact which cruise lines have recognized and capitalized upon.
+The major big-ship lines have added more space and programs for kids of all ages, and have made great strides in addressing those hard-to-please tweens and teens.
+With the development of parent-free zones and clubs that serve "mocktails" (ie, places where teenagers can forget that they are actually traveling with their parents), the cruise lines have been able win over this most finicky age group.

-Disney, of course, was the pioneer, revolutionizing family-oriented cruising in this contemporary era, but other lines (like Princess Cruises, NCL and Royal Caribbean) also do an excellent job with kids.
-Holland America, long known for catering to the well-heeled senior crowd, actually designed its Vista-class ships (the first one, Zuiderdam, launched in 2002) to attract multigenerational family groups.
+Disney, of course, was the pioneer, revolutionizing family-oriented cruising in this contemporary era, but other lines including Carnival, Princess, Norwegian and Royal Caribbean also do an excellent job with kids.
+Holland America, long known for catering to the well-heeled senior crowd, actually designed its Vista- and Signature-class ships to attract multigenerational family groups.

 Which, then, are the best bets for spring break cruising?

-All of Disney's ships have great "lab" programs, where kids can do scientific experiments and create animations.
+All of Disney's ships have great "lab" programs, where kids can do scientific experiments or create animations.
 Plus, there's lots of other fabulous entertainment to enchant the whole family.
-Visits on every Bahamas and Caribbean cruise to the line's "private island," Castaway Cay, are designed for family togetherness, although Mom and Dad can escape for an hour or two of solitude.
-On Dream and Fantasy, 'tweens, ages 10 to 12 even, have their own fully supervised hang-out.
+On Bahamas and Caribbean cruises, visits on to the line's "private island," Castaway Cay, are designed for family togetherness -- although Mom and Dad can escape for an hour or two of solitude on the adults-only beach while the kids hang out in the on-island extension of the kids' club.
+On Dream and Fantasy, tweens ages 10 to 12 even have their own fully supervised hang-out spot.

-Carnival Cruise Lines excels in this arena.
+Carnival Cruise Line excels when it comes to pleasing teens and 20-somethings.
 Many people associate Carnival with loud, wacky pool games and late-night entertainment options.
 While Carnival has earned its reputation as a line that likes to party, they have also proven they are not afraid to enforce the rules when it comes to minors.
 All of Carnival's ships attract young adults and college kids.
-The new Carnival Dream has even more lounges, bars and nightspots than its predecessors, including a new dance club with indoor/outdoor access, and a bigger, better fitness center.
-Also appealing to this age group are the concert cruises regularly held on Carnival vessels.
-Ships are chartered by Atlanta-based Sixthman, and the company brings bands like 311, Lifehouse and Train onboard for floating festivals at sea.
-College students will enjoy cruises that stop in Cancun or Montego Bay, which are land-based spring break hot spots.
+Carnival's Dream-class ships have even more lounges, bars and nightspots than their predecessors, including a dance club with indoor/outdoor access, and bigger, better fitness centers.
+College students will enjoy cruises that stop in Cancun or Montego Bay, which are land-based, spring-break hot spots.

-Nothing can beat Royal Caribbean's ships for active-lifestyle cruising, so teens and young adults who enjoy lots of physical activity will feel right at home climbing rock walls perched 100 feet over the ocean or ice-skating around indoor rinks.
-The teens-only areas, Fuel and The Living Room, are safe havens for "separate but equal" vacations.
-Parents along for the ride can take advantage of the well-appointed staterooms and the chance to learn salsa dancing in the signature Boleros Lounge.
+Royal Caribbean's ships offer the best options for active-lifestyle cruising, so teens and young adults who enjoy lots of physical activity will feel right at home climbing rock walls perched 100 feet over the ocean or ice-skating around indoor rinks.
+Always looking to outdo itself, the line has added bumper cars and a skydiving simulator to its newest ship, Quantum of the Seas.
+The teens-only areas are safe havens for "separate but equal" vacations.
+Royal Caribbean's YSpa menu features services just for teens, including an Acne Attack facial and Beach Babe Deep Conditioning hair treatment.
 Royal Caribbean also offers the PADI Scuba Diver Program to passengers 12 and older.

 No Kids?
 No Problem!